 Research in the research and business hub of Baden-Württemberg is focused on areas that provide the biggest growth potential for the future.
-Research Topics can be found in the following fields: bio-economy, electro-mobility and lightweight automotive manufacturing, energy research, smart manufacturing (Industrie 4.0), lightweight construction, aerospace and aviation, medical research and medical Technology.These include green mobility, environmental technology, renewable energy and resource efficiency, health, information and communication technology and green IT.
+Research Topics can be found in the following fields: Artificial Intelligence, Industry 4.0 and lightweight automotive manufacturing, medical technology, green energy, environmental technology and sustainability, green mobility, physics & mathematics and humanities & social sciences.
 In some areas, Baden-Württemberg has set up state agencies to facilitate the transfer of knowledge and Technology between researchers and businesses.
 They include BIOPRO BW, e-mobil BW, Leichtbau BW, Medien- und Filmgesellschaft BW and Umwelttechnik BW.

 The state also supports a number of areas that are important for research.
 For example, its high-performance computing strategy includes all levels of high-performance computing in Baden-Württemberg and is coordinated with national and European strategies.
 The universities and non-university research institutions receive funding in the area of e-science.
 The aim is to build and develop an e-science infrastructure that is fit for the future.